korut94/VCGLibForParaview/README.md

 Visualization course of the University of Pisa.

-The main goal is bringing the VGC functionalities inside Paraview but also provide a set of utilities to make really confortable moving between the VCG world and the VTK one or viceversa.
+The main goal is bringing the VGC functionalities inside Paraview but also providing a set of utilities to make really confortable moving between the VCG world and the VTK one or viceversa.
+The result is a Paraview plugin with the many advanced VCG algorithms encapsulated in single place and completely available through the pipeline-based framework.

 ## Installation
-Once downlaod the source code, go into the directory
+Once downloaded the source code, go into the directory

 ```
 cd VCGLibForParaview
 ```

-and get all the dependencies by running
+and get all the dependencies by running:

 ```
 git submodules update --init